dvcabiya/dvcabiya.github.io/README.md

 # [dvcabiya.github.io](https://dvcabiya.github.io/)
-## my website for silly activities (blog posts and assorted projects)

-This will mainly be where I host projects

-I might write an occasional post on here.
+i may host a project here

+i may write something on here